aertslab/arboreto/docs/lcb.rst

     ``infer_data`` --> ``693 / 14086`` means that 693 out of 14086 inference steps
     have been completed so far.
-As the inference steps entail almost the entire workload of the algorithm, this is an accurate progress indicator.
+As the inference steps entail almost the entire workload of the algorithm, this is a pretty accurate progress indicator.